jhuus/BriteKit/README.md

 | Column | Description |
 |---|---|
 | recording | Just the stem of the recording name, e.g. XC12345, not XC12345.mp3. |
 | classes | Defined classes found in the recording, separated by commas.
-For example "AMCR,BCCH,COYE", but without the quotes.
+For example: AMCR,BCCH,COYE.

 Per-minute annotations are defined in a CSV file with these columns:
 | Column | Description |